 Mostly, people are pretty happy about its ability to retain a cold temperature.
 Even when the ice melts, the water will still remain cold – which gives you a few extra days.

-The only thing that buyers had complaints about were the price tag.
+The only item that buyers had complaints about were the price tag.

 - Solid and durable construction

 - It can keep the ice from melting for an extended time

 - It is easy to carry around if you grab it by the handles

 Opposite of this end, we have the Ozark Trail coolers, the brand that every budget savvy person goes for.

 The design is similar to the YETI – the only difference being the materials and construction.
 If you are after a list of the features, here’s what you might want to keep in mind:

 - Premium insulation that ensures your ice resists for up to 9 days

 - Rotomolded construction without any seams that is resistant to UV lights